National Hispanic/Latinx Heritage Month banner

 Hispanic/Latinx Heritage Month celebrates the rich cultures, histories, and diversity of the wider Hispanic American community.
 The 2022 Hispanic/Latinx Heritage Month national theme, Unidos: Inclusivity for a Stronger Nation, underscores the importance of ensuring diverse voices and perspectives are welcome, thus strengthening our communities and country.
 When all voices are heard and have a “seat at the table,” the entire community benefits from different perspectives, leading to better and more thoughtful decisions and solutions.

 The EcoBlock team recognizes the important linkages between environmental justice and racial justice.
-For example, Latinos are 165% more likely to live in communities with unhealthy air pollution.
+For example, Latinos are 165 percent more likely to live in communities with unhealthy air pollution.
 This 2022 theme, “Unidos: Inclusivity for a Stronger Nation” highlights the importance of engaging all voices and ensuring representation for a stronger, more resilient future.
 Ily Soares, who submitted the winning theme, stated:

 “Hispanics in the United States are a diverse group who bring a rich combination of language, culture, educational backgrounds, and experience to the great American experiment.
 This diverse background brings with it a wealth of ideas and perspectives… [W]hen different voices are sitting at the metaphorical table and included in key decisions, the entire community benefits from greater solutions that address concerns from all people…These improved decisions support the greater good and minimize any negative impacts to marginalized communities and people of color.
 We call on citizens of this nation from all walks of life to look around and welcome new voices to the table.
 This will help us build stronger communities and in turn, a stronger nation.”